United States National Cemetery System

-The United States National Cemetery System is a system of 164 cemeteries in the United States and its territories.
+The United States National Cemetery System is a system of 164 military cemeteries in the United States and its territories.
 The authority to create military burial places came during the American Civil War, in an act passed by the U.S. Congress on July 17, 1862.
 By the end of 1862, 12 national cemeteries had been established.
-A national cemetery is generally a military cemetery containing the graves of U.S. military personnel, veterans and their spouses, but not exclusively so.
-The best-known national cemetery is Arlington National Cemetery in Arlington County, Virginia, adjacent to Washington, D.C.
-Some national cemeteries, especially Arlington, have graves of civilian leaders and other national figures.
-Some national cemeteries also contain sections for Confederate soldiers.
-In addition to national cemeteries, there are also state veteran cemeteries.
+Two of the nation's most iconic military cemeteries, Arlington National Cemetery which is under the jurisdiction of the Department of the Army, and Gettysburg National Cemetery, under the jurisdiction of the National Park Service, were established in 1864 and 1863, respectively.

 National Cemetery Administration

-The National Cemetery Administration of the United States Department of Veterans Affairs (VA) maintains 148 national cemeteries as well as the Nationwide Gravesite Locator, which can be used to find burial locations of American military veterans through their searchable website.
-The Department of the Army maintains 2 national cemeteries, Arlington National Cemetery and United States Soldiers' and Airmen's Home National Cemetery.
+The National Cemetery Administration of the United States Department of Veterans Affairs (VA) maintains 156 national cemeteries as well as the Nationwide Grave-site Locator, which can be used to find burial locations of American military Veterans through their searchable website.
+The Department of the Army maintains two national cemeteries, Arlington National Cemetery and United States Soldiers' and Airmen's Home National Cemetery.
 The National Park Service (NPS) maintains 14 national cemeteries associated with historic sites and battlefields.

-The American Battle Monuments Commission, an independent agency, maintains 26 American military cemeteries and other memorials outside the United States.
+The American Battle Monuments Commission, an independent agency of the executive branch, established by Congress in 1923, maintains 26 American military cemeteries and other memorials outside the United States.

 History

-The first national cemeteries were set up after the United States Civil War by Edmund Burke Whitman.
-Congress passed a law to establish and protect national cemeteries in 1867.
+Twelve national cemeteries were established in 1862.
+A total of 34 were established during the Civil War from 1861 to 1865.
+Additional cemeteries were set up after the United States Civil War by Edmund Burke Whitman.
+Congress passed additional laws to establish and protect national cemeteries in 1867.
+The National Cemetery Administration lists a total of 73 Civil War-Era National Cemeteries from 1861 to 1868.

-Final military honors are provided for qualified veterans by volunteer veteran or National Guard details known as Memorial Honor Details (MHD), upon application by family members through their choice of mortuary handling the deceased.
+Final military honors are provided for qualified Veterans by volunteer veteran or National Guard details known as Memorial Honor Details (MHD), upon application by family members through their choice of mortuary handling the deceased.